-Mitterand’s wife Danielle stands on the far left, his mistress Anne Pingeot (second from right) and illegitimate daughter Mazarine (third from right)
+Mitterand’s wife Danielle stands on the left, his mistress Anne Pingeot (second from right) and illegitimate daughter Mazarine (third from right)

-At President Francois Mitterand’s funeral in 1996, his wife and his long term mistress stood side-by-side at the grave, accompanied by their respective legitimate and illegitimate children .
-Although the press made no comment, the existence of his illegitimate daughter Mazarine was revealed by the popular magazine Paris-Match in 1994, just months before he left office.
+François Mitterrand served as the President of France from 1981 to 1995, the first left-wing head of state since 1957.
+He also holds the record of the longest-serving (almost 14 years) President of France.
+At his funeral in 1996, his wife Danielle and his long term mistress Anne Pingeot stood side-by-side at the grave, accompanied by their respective offspring.
+Although the press made no comment, the existence of his daughter by Anne, Mazarine, was revealed by the popular magazine Paris-Match in 1994, just months before he left office.
 Mitterrand concealed the fact for years.

+For more details on private life of French politicians, see Sexus Politicus (Dubois, Deloire), whose premise is that in France, a successful politician is also a seductive politician.
+Prime Minister Edgar Faure enthused when he gained the lofty title ‘President of the Council’, “When I was a minister, some women resisted me.
+Once I became president, not even one.”
+President from 1895 to 1899, Félix Faure (not a relation) died in the bed of his mistress.
 De Gaulle was the only post-World War II French leader to maintain a strict military discipline over his personal life.
 Giscard d’Estaing claimed he had as many mistresses as the salons of Paris, and noted, “When I was president of the republic, I was in love with 17 million French women.
 When I saw them in the crowd, they felt it and then they voted for me.”